Fort Lauderdale Truck Accident Attorneys

 Unfortunately, even collecting from your own insurance policy is not easy.
 Insurers may delay or deny your claim, even without cause.
 If you experience difficulty collecting from your own PIP policy, we can help.

 After you exhaust your own policy, you can then file a claim to collect from the “at-fault” truck driver or trucking company’s insurance policy.
 This is a complex process that involves proving fault and establishing liability.
-As such, it is best to have an experienced Fort Lauderdale truck accident lawyer from Meldon Law represent you during this process.
+As such, it is best to have an experienced Fort Lauderdale truck accident attorney from Meldon Law represent you during this process.

 Liable Parties After a Truck Accident in Fort Lauderdale